Personality Test Accuracy

 A personality test is a typically a self-report (meaning no interference from a researcher) questionnaire that measures personality traits, such as introversion and extraversion.

-There are several different personality tests available, and you may have heard of some of these:
+There are several different personality test types available, and you may have heard of some of these:

 - Myers-Briggs Type Indicator